Brent David Ruben: Honors and special projects

 In 2018, Ruben was named the first recipient of The Baldrige Foundation National Leadership Excellence Award for Education for his accomplishments in advancing the Malcolm Baldrige organizational excellence philosophy within higher education.
 Ruben has received numerous awards in recognition of his scholarly and professional leadership, including the National Communication Association Gerald Phillips Award (2004), the Rutgers University Daniel Gorenstein Award (2000), the National Association for College and University Business Officers (NACUBO) Professional Development Award (2003), and the U.S.A.
 Higher Education Quality Pioneer Award.
 He was also the first recipient of the Brent D. Ruben Leadership Award, created in his honor in 2006 and awarded annually by the National Consortium for Change and Continuous Innovation in Higher Education (NCCI) to recognize distinguished contributors to higher education.

-As Executive Director of the Center for Leadership, Ruben led in the development of a number of research and training programs including: The Rutgers Leadership Academy, Academic Leadership Programs for Rutgers - New Brunswick, and Rutgers Biomedical and Health Sciences (2017-), The Leaders of Tomorrow Program - AT&T Foundation (2001–2002), Rutgers-Johnson & Johnson Knowledge Networking Group (2001–2004), Rutgers-AT&T organizational partnership (1993–2001), and the Kellogg Foundation (2000–2003) Mid-Atlantic Regional Academic Leadership Development Institute.
+As executive director of the Center for Leadership, Ruben led in the development of a number of research and training programs including: The Rutgers Leadership Academy, Academic Leadership Programs for Rutgers - New Brunswick, and Rutgers Biomedical and Health Sciences (2017-), The Leaders of Tomorrow Program - AT&T Foundation (2001–2002), Rutgers-Johnson & Johnson Knowledge Networking Group (2001–2004), Rutgers-AT&T organizational partnership (1993–2001), and the Kellogg Foundation (2000–2003) Mid-Atlantic Regional Academic Leadership Development Institute.

 Ruben also served as a member of the U.S. Department of Education Rule-Making Committee on Accreditation Standards (2007).
-He has been a Malcolm Baldrige Examiner and a member of the National Institutes of Standards and Technology Education and Healthcare Baldrige Pilot Advisory and Evaluation Team.
+He has been a Malcolm Baldrige Examiner and a member of the National Institute of Standards and Technology Education and Healthcare Baldrige Pilot Advisory and Evaluation Team.
 He has served as a Middle States Commission on Higher Education Accreditation Examiner (1994–97), Special Consultant to Canadian Royal Commission on Conditions of Foreign Service, Examiner and Judge for the New Jersey Performance Excellence Awards, and in various other advisory roles.

 Between the years of 2013 and 2019, Ruben represented Rutgers as Liaison to the Big Ten Academic Leadership Programs with which Rutgers had become affiliated in 2013.
-He also served as Director, Leadership Development Program partnership developed between the Offices of the President of Botswana and Rutgers in 2018-2020.
+He also served as Director, Leadership Development Program partnership developed between the Offices of the President of Botswana and Rutgers in 2018–2020.
 In 2022 he was appointed as a Fellow, U.S. Army Research Institute for the Behavioral and Social Sciences.

 In 2020, Ruben was named Senior University Fellow, Communication and Organizational Leadership, and subsequently was named Advisor for Strategy and Planning in the Office of the Executive Vice President for Academic Affairs.

 Ruben also serves as a professional consultant and advisor within Rutgers and to many colleges and universities in the United States and internationally.